I’m a lousy parent.

 When I let them have too much screen time.
 When I look over my own laptop screen to tell them to get off their devices.
 When I don’t filter the internet connection enough.
 When I filter it too much.

 Worst part?
-I have over twenty years of experience as a classroom teacher, school librarian, and education technologist.
+I have over 25 years of experience as a classroom teacher, school librarian, and education technologist.

 Every day of my professional life, I’m immersed in the debates and studies and innovations about how tech should and shouldn’t be used, what it is and isn’t doing to our kids, websites and apps that are helpful or dangerous for our kids.